Lockwood de Forest: Career

 In his mid-twenties, de Forest became interested in decoration and architecture after browsing Church's extensive library at his Persian-style home, Olana, in New York.
 De Forest's first major interior design project was to remodel his parents' New York townhouse in 1876.

 In 1879, de Forest became a partner of the design firm Associated Artists, with Louis Comfort Tiffany (1848–1933), Samuel Colman (1832–1920), and Candace Wheeler (1827–1923) where he directed the production of architectural woodwork.
 Associated Artists lasted only four years, however the firm was one of the most influential decorating companies in the 19th century, and at the forefront of the American Aesthetic Movement emphasizing hand work, intricate color and texture, and tasteful but exotic design themes.

 The same year he joined Associated Artists de Forest married Meta Kemble and the newlyweds visited British India on their honeymoon.
-During what became a two-year trip, de Forest collected furniture, jewelry and textiles as he and his wife raveled through Bombay (Mumbai), Surat, Baroda (Vadodara), Ahmadabad, Agra, Delhi, Amritsar, Lahore, and Srinagar.
+During what became a two-year trip, de Forest collected furniture, jewelry and textiles as he and his wife traveled through Bombay (Mumbai), Surat, Baroda (Vadodara), Ahmadabad, Agra, Delhi, Amritsar, Lahore, and Srinagar.
 In Ahmadabad de Forest met Muggunbhai Hutheesing, a philanthropist with an interest in the arts, and together the two men opened the Ahmadabad Woodcarving Company.
 This studio became crucial to supplying Associated Artists with carved architectural elements and furniture.
 While in India de Forest also became good friends with John Lockwood Kipling (father of Rudyard Kipling), who shared de Forest's passion for Indian art.
 Together, the two men organized a display of works by the Ahmadabad Woodcarving Company at the Lahore Museum in 1881.